 You can’t miss it from the highway.
 There’s plenty of parking in their lot.

-We stayed at the incredible Grand Hyatt Kauai on our most recent trip.
+We stayed at the incredible Grand Hyatt Kauai on our last trip to Kauai.
 But, I’d include it on this list even if we didn’t stay there.

 The grounds are just gorgeous and worth a leisurely stroll.